 There is a maximum of 4 people per team.
 Once the idea brainstorming session is done, there will be an open mic and networking time to find a team.
-Everyone registered will also be invited to the VolHacks Slack team prior to the hackathon in order to network and discuss ideas.
+Everyone registered will also be invited to the VolHacks Discord server prior to the hackathon in order to network and discuss ideas.

 Yes, we abide by the Major League Hacking Code of Conduct.